itaame/MC-COMMS3/README.md

 python start_all.py
 ```
 On the first launch, a configuration web page will open automatically.
 Enter the
-Mumble server address, port, bot base name and choose your role.
+Mumble server address, port, optional server password, bot base name and choose your role.
 When you submit
 that page a `run_config.json` file is created and the application will continue
 running.